Shredmetal/Fellas-as-a-Service/readme.md

 ## The Discovery

-During development of an anti-misinformation system based on recent Science journal research, we discovered that Claude demonstrates sophisticated information warfare capabilities that:
+During development of a lulzbot, I discovered that Claude demonstrates sophisticated information warfare capabilities that:
 - Align with NATO PSYOPS doctrine
 - Show asymmetric advantage favoring democratic discourse
 - Cannot be effectively replicated for authoritarian narratives